amrutha2508/Full-Stack-RAG-project/README.md

 ### 2. partitioning the document:
 1. tmp is a folder that sits at the very root of your computer.

+## RAG implementation:
+### 1. simple RAG implementation:
+1. when the send_message API endpoint is hit, we embed the user query so we can perform vecto search across our chunks table.
+2. the vector search operation needs to be written as a Postgress function because supabase's REST API(.select(),.filter()) doesn't expose pgvector operators like <#> for cosine distance, so funcitons are the onlt way to access this functionality.
+3. combine retrived chunks into a prompt fot the LLM.
+4. send it to LLLM to generate final response.

 ## webscraping:
 1. pythons in-built requests module was used to scrape websites. it works great
     1. - it only fetched raw html from server.